aglee/AdventOfCode2017/Day 13 - Packet Scanners/README.md

 ## Code changes since I submitted my AoC answers

 - For Part 2 it isn't necessary to compute the whole `tripSeverity`.
 We only need to see if the packet gets caught in any layer, and exit the function immediately if so.
-After seeing comments from an RCers about how this insight sped up her solution from 19 seconds to 2 seconds, I created a separate `isCaught` function.
+After seeing comments from an RCer about how this insight sped up her solution from 19 seconds to 2 seconds, I created a separate `isCaught` function.
 This sped my solution from 1'20" to 30" -- still much slower than hers, but faster than before.
 - I realized I didn't need to store the layer info in a dictionary.
 Changed `layerRanges` to an array of `(depth, range)` tuples.
 Not only was this simpler, it further sped up the Part 2 execution time from 30 seconds to 3 seconds, which is in the ballpark of Laura's solution.